teojunda/tp/docs/tutorials/AddRemark.md

 import seedu.tatoolkit.model.Model;

 /**
- * Changes the remark of an existing person in the tatoolkit book.
+ * Changes the remark of an existing person in the TA Toolkit.
  */
 public class RemarkCommand extends Command {